 PhD in Public Policy

-GSPP offers a doctoral degree program for students who seek academic careers in policy research with universities or research institutes.
-The PhD program emphasizes the generation of knowledge, theories, methodologies, and applications appropriate to the advancement of public policy analysis and management.
-Doctoral students pursue highly individualized programs of study and typically work closely with school faculty members who share the student's subject matter interest.
+GSPP offers a doctoral degree program for students who seek careers in academia and/or with governments, non-profits, or research institutes.
+Usually only two or three PhD applicants are admitted each year.
+The program emphasizes the generation of knowledge, theories, methodologies, and applications appropriate to the advancement of public policy analysis and management.
+Doctoral students pursue highly individualized programs of study and typically work closely with Goldman faculty members who share the student’s subject matter of interest.
+The doctoral program provides enormous flexibility in the topics addressed and the program of study, but is directed mainly at training academic social science researchers with an interest in policy issues.

-A thorough preparation in policy analysis skills is a prerequisite for the doctorate.
-Because there is no core program of study, the PhD committee prefers applicants to have completed an MPP degree or equivalent, either from the Goldman School or a similar institution.
-Applicants with a master’s degree in some other field usually must complete the MPP program at GSPP before applying for admission to the doctoral program.
+A thorough preparation in or aptitude for rigorous policy analysis skills is a prerequisite for the doctorate.
+Because there is no core program of study, the PhD committee prefers applicants to have completed an MPP or equivalent, or some other indication of sustained interest in (and aptitude for) public policy.
+Visit the "Applying for the PhD" page for more information and specific application procedures.

 Source: Berkeley Academic Guide